-He is also the independent Non-Executive Director of Felda Global Ventures Holdings Berhad.
-He sits on the boards of Koperasi Permodalan Sukarelawan Kuala Lumpur Berhad, Perbadanan Nasional Berhad and Medical Device Authority.
+He sits on the boards of Felda Global Ventures Holdings Berhad and Koperasi Permodalan Sukarelawan Kuala Lumpur Berhad.

-Dato' Mohamed Suffian had attended all the 5 board meetings held in financial year 2017.
+Dato' Mohamed Suffian had attended all the 5 board meetings held in financial year 2018.

 He is the Chairman of our Nomination Committee and a member of our Audit and Risk Management Committee.